XeniaTsomp/ModelChecking/README.md

 // OLT - Optical Line Terminal

-// Broadcasts the downstream traffic to all ONUs

-//Initially, ONU is in active power mode.
+// Broadcasts the downstream traffic to all ONUs.
+Initially, ONU is in active power mode.
 Packets which arrive in OLT's queue and received by ONU.

-//Then the OLT sends sleep requests when there are no packets in its queue and ONU is in active mode.

-//After that, the OLT buffers the packets that arrive to its queue.
+Then the OLT sends sleep //requests when there are no packets in its queue and ONU is in active mode.
+After that, the OLT buffers the packets that arrive to its queue.

 	module OLT